Cordula Daus

-I’m a writer-artist working across performance, literary fiction, and audio.
+I’m a writer-artist working between performance, audio, and literary fiction.
 If you have any questions or requests, please contact me via e-mail.
 If you’re looking for a CV, please scroll down.

 /